 I have been a teaching assistant (TA) for multiple graduate-level courses in Biomaterials and Tissue Engineering in the Penn Bioengineering Department.
 In 2020, I was awarded one of the ten annual awards for the Penn Prize for Excellence in Graduate Teaching.
 This award comes from nominations directly from students in the course.
 I was honored to be the first graduate student in the Bioengineering department to receive this award at Penn.

-I am currently pursuing my teaching certificate through the Penn Center for Teaching and Learning.
+I completed my teaching certificate through the Penn Center for Teaching and Learning in 2021.
 As a part of this program, I have taken a semester-long course in "Inclusive and Equitable Teaching Practices", and multiple workshops in creating communities with the classroom and hands-on learning modules in STEM.

 Working with an awesome team of undergraduates as a part of a remote REU program, I have developed a series of hands-on educational modules for teaching hydrogels, biomaterials, and tissue engineering concepts to a high school audience.
 These modules use easily accessibly "kitchen chemistries", cost-efficient mechanical testing devices built from Arduino Uno's, and open-source software for data analysis.

 More details on accessing these modules coming soon!

 In 2018, I served as a Teaching and Program Assistant for an undergraduate course in materials science at the University of Delaware as a part of a study abroad program in San Sebastian, Spain.
 In this role, I got to organize teaching and study sessions outside of class as well as aid in facilitating the study abroad trip.

 Teaching Materials Science Abroad

 Taking a "field trip" to Venice, Italy with the materials science study abroad trip to discuss engineering materials for a water-filled environment!
 And of course, enjoy great food :)